 So now that we have everything set up in the Jenkins environment the next step is to go ahead and start implementing our automated deployment logic that uses Docker.
 To do that, we will go back to GitHub and edit the Jenkins File to add an extra build stage and resave it and that’s all you need to deploy your Docker container.

-In this post, you have learned how to create and set up the first Jenkins admin user, how to add credentials, how to create and set up a personal access token to enable authentication and authorization between Jenkins and GitHub, and how to create and set up a Jenkins project to prepare the built environment for deploying Docker containers with Jenkins Pipelines.
-Thank you for reading!
+You have learned how to create and set up the first Jenkins admin user, how to add credentials, how to create and set up a personal access token to enable authentication and authorization between Jenkins and GitHub, and how to create and set up a Jenkins project to prepare the built environment for deploying Docker containers with Jenkins Pipelines.